dataiku/dss-visual-edit/dss-plugin-visual-edit/tests/README.md

 # Integration tests

-These integrations tests are based on Gherkin language and they are run by a CI workflow.
+These tests are written using the Gherkin specification language and a [Dataiku library containing generic Gherkin steps](https://github.com/dataiku/dss-gherkin-steps/blob/main/README.md).
 See the [parent folder's README](../README.md) for more context.

 ## Contents